zincjian/french_speech_datacrawler/README.md

 ```

 2. Crawl Speeches
 The main crawler is located in src/collect_speeches.py.
 This script allows you to define a begin date and end date to filter which speeches to scrape.
 It iterates through the metadata, visits the source URLs, and extracts the full text content.
+Output is an update dictionary with `text` as speech scripts and `source` specified in speeches text.
+- **[IMPORTANT] Default crawling duration**: 2000-01-01 to 2010-12-31
+- The valid duration is between 1959-01-15 to 2025-12-22, feel free to change `BEGIN_DATE_STR`
+`END_DATE_STR` in `collect_speeches.py`
 ```bash
 scrapy runspider ./src/collect_speeches.py
 ```